 Need to get in touch?

-Please direct email queries about The Parchment Rustler to sophie[at]parchmentrustler.com
+Please direct email queries about The Parchment Rustler, including offers of review materials for publication titles and public exhibitions, to sophie[at]parchmentrustler.com

 Professional queries, requests for research quotations and offers of work should be sent to sophie[at]khronicle.co.uk